 If you meet these basic qualifications, we invite you to complete our brief online eligibility questionnaire or call 513-924-5550 to speak with our Donor Egg Coordinator.

 The Screening Process

 When a potential donor has been identified, she is first asked to complete a detailed questionnaire which gives us general information about her personal and family health history.
 The questionnaire gives us information regarding all members of the donor's family from her grandparents' generation to that of her children, if applicable.

 If the health history is negative for genetically transmissible diseases and the reproductive history is acceptable, the donor is contacted and an initial interview is scheduled.
 During this interview an RN outlines the donor cycle in detail and discusses all medications, side effects, risks and precautions.
 All procedures are reviewed.
-If, after talking with the RN, the potential donor wishes to participate, she is referred to a psychosocial consultant.
+If, after talking with the RN, the potential donor wishes to proceed, she will complete the Personality Assessment Inventory (PAI).
+This series of simple questions provides us with information about the donor's personality traits.
+After successful completion of the PAI, she is referred to a psychosocial consultant.

-During this interview the donors may ask any questions regarding the psychological ramifications of ovum donation.
+During the psychological interview the donors may ask any questions regarding the psychological ramifications of ovum donation.
 Virtually every donor we see envisions this process as a compassionate, altruistic act and her portion of the donation merely the donation of a few cells, much like blood donation.
-After thorough psychological screening, each donor is required to complete the Minnesota Multiphasic Personality Inventory.
-This series of simple true/false questions provides us with information about the donor's personality traits.
-All of this information is very helpful when matching donors and recipients.
-The final step in the screening process is a meeting with one of the physicians.
+The final step in the screening process is a meeting with one of the physicians or a Nurse Practitioner.
 At this time the potential donor is counseled regarding possible risks and side-effects, and any final questions about the procedure are answered.
 A physical exam is completed, the donor is tested for sexually transmissible diseases, and blood type is determined.